| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 Security.
 Details about CME-24 and all CME identifiers are available on

-CME-24 Main Topic of Article on Turk.Internet.com
+the CME List.
+CME-24 Main Topic of Article on Turk.Internet.com CME-24 was

 the main topic of a February 3, 2006 article on Turk.Internet.com entitled "ve..